About

 You can also find the images for all the different tooling such as Connectors, MCP Server etc. here.

-Keep in mind that running the container on the OS other than Linux, where the Docker is running in the VM, might result in the performance degradation.
+Keep in mind that running the container on operating systems other than Linux, where the Docker is running in the VM, might result in the performance degradation.

-The official releases follow the regular semver (0.5.0
+The official releases follow the regular semver (0.5.0) or have a latest tag applied (apache/iggy:latest).

-), for both, SDKs and the Docker images, which are typically compatible with the latest changes, but are not guaranteed to be stable, and as the name states, are not recommended for production use.
+We also publish edge/dev/nightly releases (e.g. 0.6.0-edge.1 or apache/iggy:edge), for both SDKs and the Docker images.
+These are typically compatible with the latest changes but are not guaranteed to be stable and, as the name suggests, are not recommended for production use.